-The Fund Balance with Treasury as reported in these financial statements and notes has been adjusted to account for the difference reported by Treasury.
-Routinely, two types of differences arise.
-First, differences are created between the accounting records of the BOP and Treasury because of the timing of transaction inputs corresponding with cash receipts and disbursements.
 Second, differences are created by data input errors and remain until the necessary correcting entries are processed by the BOP's or Treasury's accounting systems.
 The BOP operates a decentralized accounting system with 111 agency location codes.
 Any cause for reconciliation must be done individually by location.
 For the Trust Fund, this amount represents the aggregate balance of the Trust Fund's cash accounts with Treasury under the account symbol 15X8408.
 This item also represents the total amount of all obligated and unobligated undisbursed account balances with Treasury as reflected in the Trust Fund's records.
-The Trust Fund's general ledger balance for Fund Balance with Treasury, before any adjustments, was \$10,720 thousand less than and \$3,501 thousand less than the actual amount reported by each of the BOP's accounting stations to Treasury as of September 30, 2020 and 2019, respectively.
-Additionally, the Fund Balance with Treasury reflects \$4,189 and \$4,402 thousand sequester balance for the fiscal years ended September 30, 2020 and 2019, respectively, as requested by OMB.
+The Trust Fund's general ledger balance for Fund Balance with Treasury, before any adjustments, was \$3,130 thousand less than and \$10,720 thousand less than the actual amount reported by each of the BOP's accounting stations to Treasury as of September 30, 2021 and 2020, respectively.
+Additionally, the Fund Balance with Treasury reflects \$4,047 thousand and \$4,189 thousand sequester balances for the fiscal years ended September 30, 2021 and 2020, respectively, as requested by OMB.